First Floor, Student Services Center (714) 895-8394

 Refunds: In accordance with Public Law 105-244 students who receive federal financial assistance and withdraw from all of their classes before completing more than 60% of the semester will be required to return any unearned federal funds.
 The amount of the return will be calculated on a pro-rata basis.
 Federal Work Study (FWS) earnings are excluded from the calculation.

-Repayments/Over-Awards: Should it be determined at any time that the student received funds for which he/she was ineligible, the student will be required to repay these funds.
-Students will be notified in writing via e-mail of repayment options and the consequences of non-payment.
+Repayments/Over-Awards: Should it be determined at any time that the student received funds for which he/ she was ineligible, the student will be required to repay these funds.
+Students will be notified in writing via email of repayment options and the consequences of non-payment.

 IMPORTANT NOTICE: Be advised that financial aid award amounts may increase or decrease due to a variety of factors, which may include a change in either the student’s enrollment status or the student’s FAFSA data.
-The Financial Aid Office reserves the right to modify financial aid award amounts at any time due to either changes in the availability of funds or changes in Federal regulation.
+The Financial Aid Office reserves the right to modify financial aid award amounts at any time due to either changes in the availability of funds or changes in Federal regulations.